CICE-Consortium/CICE/doc/source/developer_guide/dg_scripts.rst

 check to see if there is any Python module (``module avail python``) that you might need to load prior to using ``pip``.

-To perform the validation, execute the following commands.
+To perform the QC validation, execute the following commands.

 .. code-block:: bash